SampleEnvironment/SECoP/protocol/issues/073 HasLimits and HasOffset.rst

    physical value = raw value + offset

-In some cases, the correction formal might differ, however, it is guaranteed, that the same offset always leads to the same correction.
+In some cases, the correction formula might differ, however, it is guaranteed, that the same offset always leads to the same correction.